Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

  ![saved](assets/images/saved%20details.png)

+ ### Note on Features

+ - I have chosen to store all input from the user as lower case.
+This way when they user is accessing their saved details if they used capital letters or not wont matter, it will convert their input to lower case and match the name to the saved lower case details in the google sheet.

+ - When the user enters details, if their details are accepted by the program a message will be printed in yellow telling the user it has been accepted.
+This is good for the user as it lets them know that what they have entered is accepted and the program is running as expected.

  ### Features Left to Implement
 Currency converter.
 I hope in future to implement a currency converter as part of this renewal calculator.